 IELTS – Academic Module

-- An overall band 6 with no skill less than 5.5
+- Minimum of band 6 with no skill less than 5.5

 - PBT is not accepted

-- TOEFL must have been taken within the last two years
+- Must have been taken within the last two years

 Multiple Mini Interviews (MMI)